attogram/llm-council/README.md

 # llm-council

-A bash script to start a chat between 2 or more LLMs running on ollama
+A bash script to start a chat room between all, or some, of your models running on ollama.

+You set the initial topic, then the models take over.

+Models may use these commands:
+- ```/topic <new topic>```
+  - shows topic change to the room
+  - sets the topic into the chat instructions
+- ```/quit```
+- ```/quit <reason>```
+  - shows leaving message to the room
+  - removes model from the chat

 ## Usage